Psychopathy in the workplace: Workplace bullying overlap

-A corporate psychopath uses instrumental bullying to further his goals of promotion and power as the result of causing confusion and divide and rule.

 People with high scores on a psychopathy rating scale are more likely to engage in bullying, crime, and drug use than other people.
 Hare and Babiak noted that about 29 per cent of corporate psychopaths are also bullies.
 Other research has also shown that people with high scores on a psychopathy rating scale were more likely to engage in bullying, again indicating that psychopaths tend to be bullies in the workplace.

 A workplace bully or abuser will often have issues with social functioning.
 These types of people often have psychopathic traits that are difficult to identify in the hiring and promotion process.
 These individuals often lack anger management skills and have a distorted sense of reality.
 Consequently, when confronted with the accusation of abuse, the abuser is not aware that any harm was done.
 Team ethics and values prevent, detect, and correct bullying and mobbing in the workplace.